rdforte/competitive-programming/README.md

 memoization for top-down think about memoizing the function call which in our case would be the arguments provided to the function at that time of calling it.
 A good example of how I did this here [1770.
 Maximum Score from Performing Multiplication Operations](LeetCode/Hard/1770-maximum-score-from-performing-multiplication-operations/go/main.go)

+A good example of top down converted to bottom up for a 3D DP question: [3418.
+Maximum Amount of Money Robot Can Earn](LeetCode/Medium/3418-maximum-amount-of-money-robot-can-earn/go/main.go)

 **Sometimes** (i say sometimes because that may not always be the case) it can be easier to to do the top-down approach first and then translate this over to bottom-up for improved performance.
 A good example of this
 is: